 4) Substrate.
 Feel free to experiment.
 “Carefresh” works well with one or two animals.
 Aspen bedding is good.
 Newspaper (Use only unprinted paper or printed when the ink has had at least six months to dry.)
 Unprinted paper may be found for free as roll ends at many newspapers, or purchased in sheets at U-Haul or most moving and storage companies.
-If you use shredded or chipped bedding, you should feed your ball python in a separate container so the substrate doesn’t get swallowed with their food.

 5) Screen lids should lock or snap in place.
 If not you can buy clips to hold them tight.
 Snakes are escape artists.
 Screen should be almost completely covered to prevent humidity from escaping.
 80%-90% covered.
 The open end should be on the cool end of the habitat.

 6) Two hides, one in the warm end, one in the cool end.
 I like dishwasher safe hides.
 I’ve never had trouble with mites, but I can imagine they would be hard to get out of wood.